ZhangLaibao/machine_gun/java/JVM/containers/HashMap.md

         n |= n >>> 16;
         return (n < 0) ?
 1 : (n >= MAXIMUM_CAPACITY) ?
 MAXIMUM_CAPACITY : n + 1;
     }

-    /* ---------------- Fields -------------- */
-    /** The table, initialized on first use, and resized as necessary.
-When allocated, length is always a
-     * power of two.
-(We also tolerate length zero in some operations to allow bootstrapping mechanics that
-     * are currently not needed.) */
-    transient Node<K,V>[] table;

-    /** Holds cached entrySet().
-Note that AbstractMap fields are used for keySet() and values() */ transient Set<Map.Entry<K,V>> entrySet;

-    /** The number of key-value mappings contained in this map */ transient int size;

-    /** The number of times this HashMap has been structurally modified(Structural modifications are those that
-     * change the number of mappings in the HashMap or otherwise modify its internal structure (e.g., rehash).
-     * This field is used to make iterators on Collection-views of the HashMap fail-fast */ transient int modCount;

-    /** The next size value at which to resize (capacity * load factor) */ int threshold;

-    /** The load factor for the hash table */ final float loadFactor;

     /* ---------------- Public operations -------------- */
     public HashMap() {